 - Daily access to an updated laptop computer with Microsoft Word (free download for ALL SPC students).
-You will likely NOT be able complete most assignments in this course on your smartphone exclusively. - o Daily access to the internet-MySPC, Blackboard, SPC email, online readings & other materials - NOTE: We will also use other websites for activities and games. - Knowledge of (and ability to work in) Microsoft Word or Google Docs.
+You will likely NOT be able complete most assignments in this course on your smartphone exclusively. - Please DO NOT submit any assignments with the APPLE PAGES word processing program. - Daily access to the internet-MySPC, Blackboard, SPC email, online readings & other materials NOTE: We will also use other websites for activities and games. - o Knowledge of (and ability to work in) Microsoft Word or Google Docs.
 You need to know how to add tables and insert pictures and other graphics, etc. -again, all SPC students have free access to Microsoft Office products. - Knowledge of (and ability to work in) PowerPoint or Prezi.

-Please Note: Please do NOT save or submit assignments in Pages!!!
+Please Note: Please do NOT save or submit assignments in Apple Pages!!!
 Be sure to save a copy of your major assignments, essays, observation reflections in Google Docs, in Dropbox, in OneDrive, or on a thumb drive.
 You will need to access and print some of these for your final presentation